 - Bright Star Church & Bright Star Community Outreach offers a free Trauma Helpline, now with extended operating hours.
 Call 833-TURN-123 for assistance or visit their website.

 - Legal Aid Chicago has developed resources on paid sick leave in Chicago and Cook County and unemployment in Illinois.
-Legal Aid Chicago also plans to develop resources on federal law and leave laws in the near future.
-Resources will be updated here as they become available.
+Additional resources on state and federal leave laws and other benefits are available on their website.

 - The Illinois Department of Commerce and Economic Opportunity has developed a flowchart of who needs to be working and how to manage compliance with prevention principles.
 Click here to view the flow chart.

 - Illinois Department of Human Services has created a survey to identify personal protective equipment (PPE) needs across the state.
 Click here to fill out the survey.